-(b) Slide rail for 1U rack server N8143-127/128
+(b) Slide Rail Kit for 1U N8143-127/128

 1) Installation

 Mount the server to a rack in the following procedure.

 Important Always install the server with two or more persons.

 - 1. Pull out the left and right outer rails until they are completely locked to the front side. - 2.
 Hold the unit securely by two or more persons, and lift it to the height of the rack rail.